 - It’s always better to be safe than sorry.
 When in doubt, call INTRUST Bank directly at 800-895-2265 to ask about a phone call, text message, or email you received that appears to be from us and asks you to share information.

-- Do not give anyone — even someone claiming to be from INTRUST Bank— your personal information, username, or password.
+- Do not give anyone — even someone claiming to be from INTRUST Bank— your online and mobile banking credentials, including your username, password, or one-time security code.

 What is an account takeover?

-An account takeover happens when a scammer contacts you and pretends to work for your bank.
+An account takeover happens when a scammer contacts you and pretends to work for your bank or another institution you trust.
 They trick you into giving them your personal or account information.
 Once they have access to your account, they can make unauthorized transactions.

 How does account takeover work?